 B. The department shall fingerprint all operators, staff and employees and prospective operators, staff and employees of child care facilities and all prospective foster or adoptive parents and other adult relatives and non-relatives residing in the prospective foster or adoptive parent's household.
-The department shall conduct a background check of all operators, staff and employees and prospective operators, staff and employees of child care facilities and all prospective parents and other adult relatives residing in the prospective operators, staff and employees of child care facilities and all prospective foster or adoptive parents and other adult relatives and non-relatives residing in the prospective foster or adoptive parents and other adult relatives and non-relatives residing in the prospective foster or adoptive parent's household and shall submit a fingerprint card for those individuals to the department of public safety and the federal bureau of investigation for this purpose.
+The department shall conduct a background check of all operators, staff and employees and prospective operators, staff and employees of child care facilities and all prospective operators, staff and employees of child care facilities and all prospective foster or adoptive parents and other adult relatives and non-relatives residing in the prospective foster or adoptive parents and other adult relatives and non-relatives residing in the prospective foster or adoptive parent's household and shall submit a fingerprint card for those individuals to the department of public safety and the federal bureau of investigation for this purpose.